claudiajaeger/onboarding-portal/README.md

 # Onboarding Portal
-A portal for the onboarding process of new candidates 🧑‍🤝‍🧑
+A portal for the onboarding process of new candidates 🧑‍🤝‍🧑 hejhej